jfrog/charts/stable/distribution/README.md

 # JFrog Distribution Helm Chart

-**Heads up: Our Helm Chart docs are moving to our main documentation site.
-For Distribution installers, see [Installing Distribution](https://www.jfrog.com/confluence/display/JFROG/Installing+Distribution).**
+**IMPORTANT!** Our Helm Chart docs have moved to our main documentation site.
+Below you will find the basic instructions for installing Distribution.
+For all other information, refer to [Installing Distribution](https://www.jfrog.com/confluence/display/JFROG/Installing+Distribution).

 ## Prerequisites Details
 * Kubernetes 1.12+

 ## Chart Details
 This chart does the following:

-* Deploy PostgreSQL database.
+* Deploy PostgreSQL database
-* Deploy Redis.
+* Deploy Redis
-* Deploy distribution.
+* Deploy distribution

 ## Requirements
 - A running Kubernetes cluster